inivekin/abosa/abosa.typ

 hushed no bass in clarion call, nor the starkness of your shading.
 Excess beating of ev'ry hit
-I guess is slice of what I'mm owed, but rage and fear causing it should never have been so bestowed.
+I guess is slice of what I'm owed, but rage and fear causing it should never have been so bestowed.
 ```]